cvedovini/wp-linkedin/readme.txt

 - Added support for honors & awards section to the profile template.
 If you want to activate it then make sure to add the following fields to the list of
 fields: `honors-awards:(name,issuer,date,description)`
+- Added support for the `LI_DEBUG` variable.
+Set that define to `true` in the `wp-config.php` file and debug information will be printed by the plugin as HTML comments (especially usefull when debugging customized templates).
+- Added the `li_picture` shortcode that enables you to print the original profile picture.

 = Version 1.17.2 =
 - Change in the way urls are built to make sure the correct separator for query